launchscout/live-templates/README.md

 ```

 This will let you avoid the template rendering in an unevaluated "raw" state before the connection to LiveState happens.
 It will also let you add "fallback" content that will render before the connection is established.

+## Context

+If you have multiple `<live-template>` elements, you can have them share a `LiveState` instance using the [context protocol](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/context.md).
+To do so, use the `provide-context` attribute on an instance that specifies a `url` and `topic` attribute.
+This element will then register its LiveState instance using the value of this attribute, as well as setting a property of `window` (the value being used as the propery name).
+On another `<live-template>` instance you can use the `consume-context` attribute with the same name passed in to the other instances `provide-context` attribute.
+For the consuming instance, there is no need to specify url and topic as it will not be used.
+See the test cases for an example.

 ## Status